platformsh/platformsh-docs/reference/toolstacks/php/drupal/customizing-settings-php.md

 ```

 > **note**
-> You should not commit a `settings.local.php` file to your repository.
+> You should never commit a `settings.local.php` file to your repository.
 The file will always be overwritten by Platform.sh (when using the `drupal` build flavor).

 > **note**
 > You should add a custom `$drupal_hash_salt` to your `settings.php` file.